-$$K = \frac{\Delta x}{c} \qquad (eq.
-17-22)$$
+$$K = \frac{\Delta x}{c}$$ (eq.
+17-22)

 With the values of X and K determined based on cross section and reach hydraulic properties, the routing coefficients in equations 17-8 to 17-11 are computed.
 The routing equation (equation 17-7) is solved for the reach for each time and routing distance step.
-The outflow at time step 2 ( $O_2$ ) is solved using known discharges I1, I2, and O1 (fig. 17-13).
+The outflow at time step 2 $(O_2)$ is solved using known discharges $I_1$ , $I_2$ , and $O_1$ (fig. 17-13).

-(d) Compare and contrast the Muskingum and Muskingum-Cunge routing methods
+(d) Compare and contrast the Muskingum and Muskingum-Cunge routing methods tion as the original Muskingum method.

-The Muskingum-Cunge method is more applicable for use on ungaged streams.
-It uses the same routing equation as the original Muskingum method.
 The weighting factor X is defined mathematically in the Muskingum-Cunge method and is based on hydraulic properties of the reach.
 The solution technique is somewhat different in that the Muskingum method treats the reach as a single routing distance step and the Muskingum-Cunge method defines a routing distance step length and sub-steps a reach if needed (appendix C).